Nicolas Jackson started the AFCON final on Sunday and helped Senegal to victory over Morocco.

 • Ibn Batouta Stadium, Tangier (75,000)

-The Prince Moulay Abdellah Stadium in Rabat will host the 2025 AFCON opening game and final. - ABDEL MAJID BZIOUAT
+The Prince Moulay Abdellah Stadium in Rabat hosted the 2025 AFCON opening game and final. - ABDEL MAJID BZIOUAT

 The Cup of Nations is contested by African national teams associated with CAF, with each country only able to select players that are born there or are otherwise eligible through family or citizenship grounds to represent them.